What are the first things that come to your mind when you're thinking about December?

 There are plenty of stalls with beautiful stuff to buy on Saturdays and Sundays from 10 am to 5 pm.

-The foodies markets, with fresh produce and mouth watering snacks or mains cooked in front of you, are on every Friday from 9am to 3 pm
+The foodies market, with fresh produce and mouth watering snacks or mains cooked in front of you, are on every Friday from 9am to 3 pm.

 Take your family and revel at the free Christmas concerts around the city.

-They start on 26 November with lighting of the Christmas tree and a free children's concert, carols and fireworks in Martin Place or a family gathering and concert in Hyde Park, for a Christmas on the Green.
-Both events start at 6.30pm.
+They start on the 24th of November with lighting of the Christmas tree and free concerts in Martin Place every night up until 24 December from 6 to 8 pm. (or a family gathering and concert in Hyde Park, for a Christmas on the Green.
+Both events?) start at 6 pm.

 There are several concerts in various locations during the December weekends.
-Live bands, choirs, dance lessons and Santa will make your day, or evening - the concerts are from 6.30 to 8.30 pm in Rushcutters Bay (Saturday, 3 December), Rosebery (Sunday, 4 December), Alexandria (Saturday, 10 December), Surry Hills (Sunday, 11 December).
+Live bands, choirs, dance lessons and Santa will make your day, or evening - the concerts are from 6.30 to 8.30 pm in Surry Hills (Saturday, 1 December), Green Square Plaza in Zetland (Sunday, 2 December), Alexandria (Friday, 7 December), Rushcutters Bay (Saturday, 8 December), Rosebery (Sunday, 9 December).

-Beautiful Christmas trees are at St Mary's Cathedral, Customs House, Hyde Park, Town Hall.
+Beautiful Christmas trees are at Customs House, Hyde Park, Town Hall and St Mary's Cathedral.

-Pools of light flood Cockle Bay in Darling Harbour and Christmas carols are from mid November to 25 December.
+Lots of fun and trim at Cockle Bay in Darling Harbour, lights displays and Christmas carols are from mid November to 25 December.

-Street fun in Martin Place, a Boulevard of Light in Pitt Street Mall, light projection on the Town Hall building and on St Mary's Cathedral will make the city even more lively.
+Street fun in Martin Place, a canopy of light in Pitt Street Mall, light projection on the Town Hall building and on St Mary's Cathedral will make the city even more lively.

-The Town Hall embraces the Christmas fairy tale with a concert on 20 December 2016.
-Colourful ligths projections all over its majestic building are on every night from 26 November till 24 December.
+The The Town Hall embraces the Christmas fairy tale with a concert on Tuesday 18 December 2018.
+Colourful lights projections all over its majestic building are on every night from 26 November till 25 December.

 It is holiday time.
 Cruise ships are ready to set sail and take you to exciting destinations.